jjb/democracyroadmap/gotv.md

 * You can volunteer for 30 minutes/week or 10 hours/week
 * You can donate $5 or $5,000
 * Do something!
 Don't do nothing!
-* 🐈 kthnxbai 🐕

 ## Volunteering

 ### ways to volunteer

+* In-person Canvassing: Walk door to door, inform people about the election and the candidate.
+You meet a spectrum of Americans and make a difference — it's fun!
+There is very little confrontation, and many people are grateful to have a face-to-face conversation with someone who cares.
+It's really life-changing and productive to connect with one's fellow americans, and also to walk around some beautiful and interesting neighborhoods!
+The campaign has different goals for the canvass day-to-day.
+You will get a quick training and you will be partnered with an experienced person.
 * Phone banking: Make phone calls, using an app.
 Your phone number is not involved.
 Similar goals as above.
 * Text banking: Send Text messages, using an app.
 Your phone number is not involved.
 Similar goals as above.

-* Canvassing: Walk door to door, inform people about the election and the candidate.
-You meet a spectrum of Americans and make a difference — it's fun!
-There is very little confrontation, and many people are grateful to have a face-to-face conversation with someone who cares.
-It's really life-changing and productive.
-The campaign has different goals for the canvass day-to-day.
-You will get a quick training and you will be partnered with an experienced person.
+#### Groups to volunteer with

-### Knock For Democracy
+#### Knock For Democracy

 I've been involved on and off with this group since 2018 and I think it's the best and most impactful group of folks there is!